 Dark Souls may just fit within the narrowed definition of being a Western RPG if the main character in Dark Souls had been an attractive female android without her eyes covered by a blind-fold… Because that resembles a stereotypical female Japanese android.

-To translate this to a disrespectful notion, let us evaluate this further: Would you tell a Japanese creator/game developer that their game's classification cannot be represented by its premise of being a JRPG just because it lacks android characters?
-Or, for the case of Dark Souls, you have normal eyes?
+I really hope we can avoid disrespectful translation of this, but let me analyze it further: Would you say to a Japanese creator/game developer that their game cannot be classified as a JRPG because there are no androids?
+Or, in the case of Dark Souls, you have normal eyes?

 Are Looks All that Matter?

-Using this type of using a stereotype may assist an individual in relaying a message quickly to someone(s) through individuals who represent a given stereotype.
-When discussions arise regarding the JRPG label, the person/persons initiating the conversation have a mental image that has been created through visual representations from various sources (i.e. anime art forms) and some are associated with other Japanese RPGs that have become known as established Japanese RPGs; for example: Dragon Quest and Final Fantasy.
+Using a stereotype can help a person convey a message quickly to people via others who fit a particular stereotype.
+When conversations begin about the JRPG label, the people who start the conversation have a mental picture created from images and other means (i.e. anime) and some are linked to other Japanese RPGs that have come to be recognized as classic Japanese RPGs; for instance, Dragon Quest and Final Fantasy.

 Does this mean that these two classic titles and their respective designs will determine the direction for an entire genre for the next four decades?
 And is the only way for Japan to maintain its identity without being influenced by the western gaming markets (with the exception of 'anime')?

-Let's step back for a moment.
-During the early 1980s there was a period when two American-produced computer role-playing games (CRPGs) gained notoriety throughout the world: Wizardry and Ultima.
-While they had gained a solid following in North America, they became even more popular when they made their way to Japan.
+Let’s pause for a second.
+In the early 1980s, there was a time when two American-made computer role-playing games (CRPGs) became famous around the globe: Wizardry and Ultima.
+Both had a strong player base in North America, but their popularity skyrocketed when they reached Japan.

-The introduction of these two games started a boom for the Japanese video game industry, and as the years progressed, the first Dragon Quest and original Final Fantasy titles were both directly influenced by the two titles previously mentioned.
-For more information on how these titles create the foundation for the JRPG genre in Japanese video game history, you can read this article.
+These two games started a boom in the Japanese video game industry.
+Over the years, the first Dragon Quest and original Final Fantasy titles were both directly influenced by the two titles mentioned.
+To learn more about how these titles lay the groundwork for the JRPG genre in Japanese video game history, check out this article.

 code vein jrpg